luc-polo/Football-probabilities-prediciton/README.md

 - **data**: Folder containing the datasets at different stages of transformation.
 Only used for storage.
 - **docs**: Contains files related to the Sphinx documentation generation process.
 Not interesting for those exploring the project.
 - **env**: My virtual environment.
-- **environment and requirements**: Includes `.txt` file listing the required dependencies to replicate my virtual environment.
+- **requirements**: `.txt` file listing the required dependencies to replicate my virtual environment.
 - **models**: Stores the pipelines that performed well, along with their results.
 Primarily used for storage.
 - **notebooks**: The most crucial part of the project.
 This folder contains the Jupyter notebooks where you can execute the comprehensive model development as well as the user test.
 - **references**: Contains an excel file explaining what every feature represents